CSU-CS162/Lab092DArrays/README.md

 # Lab 18 - 2D Arrays
 This Tuesday lab will focus upon 2D Arrays, which is just arrays contained within arrays.
 These arrays become significantly more complex as we continue to nest them, which we can do, such as making an array that contains arrays which contain arays and so on.
 To focus upon 2D Arrays, students will be placing the final touches on a Connect4 application.

+    ARE WE USING JAVADOCS???
+    UPDATE MEEEEEE

+\
+ \
+  V
 For ease of access, here is the [javadoc](https://www.cs.colostate.edu/~cs163/javadoc/lab18/package-summary.html).

 ## Pre-Step:
-With nearly all Tuesday labs, you will want to compile and ensure that it works.
-Once you ensure this, it is a good idea to check out the `main` function and follow the program execution throughout both available files.
+Please compile the program and ensure that it works.
+After you have confirmed the program compiles and runs, it is a good idea to check out the `main` function and follow the program execution throughout both available files.

 If you are also unfamiliar with the game of Connect4, you can check out the [Wikipedia](https://en.wikipedia.org/wiki/Connect_Four) to learn more.